Rambo-Yi/Rambo-Yi.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Yuqian Fu's homepage"
+title: "Welcome to Yi Zhang's homepage"
 excerpt: "About me"
 author_profile: true
 redirect_from: